-Colorado shooting victims: store staffers, cop, photographer
+Colorado shooting victims: Store staffers, cop, photographer

 SUZANNE FOUNTAIN

-Fountain was a Medicare agent, helping people sign up for the federal health insurance program for older adults and get supplemental coverage, said Hilarie Kavanagh of Medicare Licensed Agents in Boulder, where Fountain worked for the past two years.
+A Medicare agent, Fountain helped people sign up for the federal health insurance program for older adults and get supplemental coverage, said Hilarie Kavanagh of Medicare Licensed Agents in Boulder, where Fountain worked for the past two years.

 Fountain also devoted time to local theater, winning praise for her acting from both reviewers and those who worked with her.